mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 Therefore an extension to {{RFC7991}} is need as well.
 This may be done by a future version of this draft or in a separate draft, e.g. with other extension or amendments to {{RFC7991}}.

+# Security Considerations

+The changes in this document do not have direct impact on the security of any protocol or mechanism specified in the RFC series.
+However, amendments or extensions can help to improve security or discuss security-related issues.
+Therefore, the use of the proposed tags and their clear definition can also support such RFCs in their intended goals regarding security.

 # Acknowledgments

 The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba,